Legal AI With No Cloud Required: A New Standard for Confidentiality

 - Gradually extend access to litigation, IP, and compliance teams once the process proves stable.

 - After six to nine months, reassess hardware capacity and upgrade GPUs rather than paying per-seat cloud fees.
+Review governance policies regularly to avoid regulatory non-compliance.

 Change Management and Training